fullmetalbrackets/blog/src/content/blog/setup-a-samba-share-on-linux-via-command-line.md

 You should now have the shared folder open in your Windows PC!
 For ease of access, right-click and pin it to _Quick Access_ or map it as a _Network Drive_.

 However, there MAY be an additional issue, as Windows 10 Home (but not Professional) apparently does not have the Local Security Policy settings (`secpol.msc`) that is required to interface with Samba.
-I can't confirm this myself since I use Windows 11 where this is not problem, but if you have issues and Windows complains about `secpol.msc`, <a href="https://www.majorgeeks.com/content/page/how_to_enable_local_security_policy_in_windows_10_home.html" target="_blank">go here for detailed instructions</a> on how to fix this issue.
+I can't confirm this myself since I use Windows 11 where this is not problem, but if you have issues and Windows complains about `secpol.msc`, <a href="https://www.majorgeeks.com/content/page/how_to_enable_local_security_policy_in_windows_10_home.html" target="_blank" data-umami-event="setup-smb-">go here for detailed instructions</a> on how to fix this issue.

 <div id='speed'/>

 ## Improve transfer speeds for Samba

 After transferring files back and forth between Windows and Linux via the Samba share, you may notice it's extremely slow!
-After some googling I found some additional configuration options from <a href="https://eggplant.pro/blog/faster-samba-smb-cifs-share-performance" target="_blank" rel="noopener noreferrer">a company's blog</a> that claimed to improve network performance, and in my experience it works.
+After some googling I found some additional configuration options from <a href="https://eggplant.pro/blog/faster-samba-smb-cifs-share-performance" target="_blank" data-umami-event="setup-smb-">a company's blog</a> that claimed to improve network performance, and in my experience it works.
 (SMB protocol is just slow, though, don't expect gigabit transfer speeds!)

 Add the following code to your `smb.conf` file under the `[global]` block: